-The BSAP Regimental College of Branches/Associations was established on 2nd October 2016 following the adoption of a revised constitution of the BSAP Regimental Association by all Associations and Branches that subscribe to the objects of the BSAP Regimental Association.
+The BSAP Regimental Constitutional College was established on 2nd October 2016 following the adoption of a revised constitution of the BSAP Regimental Association by all Associations and Branches that subscribe to the objects of the BSAP Regimental Association.
 The new constitution can be viewed here: (BSAP Constitution).
 The objects of the BSAP Regimental Association can be summarised as -

 BENEVOLENCE, COMRADESHIP, REMEMBRANCE

 The provision of Benevolence to its members in need of a helping hand; the maintenance of the esprit de corps and Comradeship of the British South Africa Police; the Remembrance of those who served in British South Africa Police and the preservation of the history of that Force.

 The Constitution charges the College with the duty and responsibility to:

 uphold the name and brand of the British South Africa Police Regimental Association and protect its trademarks and copyright where applicable;

 be the custodian of the Constitution of the Association;